Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

 extension VolumeDetectionMode : RawRepresentable {
 }

+public struct Weight : Codable {

+    public let unit: String?

+    public let value: Double

+    /// Creates a new instance by decoding from the given decoder.
+    ///
+    /// This initializer throws an error if reading from the decoder fails, or
+    /// if the data read is corrupted or otherwise invalid.
+    ///
+    /// - Parameter decoder: The decoder to read data from. public init(from decoder: any Decoder) throws

+    /// Encodes this value into the given encoder.
+    ///
+    /// If the value fails to encode anything, `encoder` will encode an empty
+    /// keyed container in its place.
+    ///
+    /// This function throws an error if any values are invalid for the given
+    /// encoder's format.
+    ///
+    /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws }

+extension Array {

+    public subscript(index: Int, default defaultValue: @autoclosure () -> Element) -> Element { get }

+    public subscript(safeIndex index: Int) -> Element? { get }
+}

 extension UIImageView {

     @MainActor public func loadPassioIconBy(passioID: PassioNutritionAISDK.PassioID, entityType: PassioNutritionAISDK.PassioIDEntityType, size: PassioNutritionAISDK.IconSize = .px90, completion: @escaping (PassioNutritionAISDK.PassioID, UIImage) -> Void)